jimmoffitt/developer_advocate.blog/hpt_timeline.md

 ### Metadata timelines <a id="metadataTimelines" class="tall">&nbsp;</a>

 Below is a timeline of when Historical PowerTrack Operators begin matching.
 In some cases Operator matching begins well after a 'communciation convention' becomes common place on Twitter.
 For example, @Replies emerged as a conventon in 2006, but did not become a 'first-class' object or event with 'supporting' JSON until early 2007.
 Accordingly, matching on @Replies in 2006 requires an examination of the Tweet body, rather than relying on the ```to``` and ```in_reply_to_status_id``` PowerTrack Operators.

+The details provided here were generated using HPT, and were informed by the Twitter timeline provided [HERE]().

 #### 2007
 + January 3 - ```is:verified``` [this one makes no sense -- [] recheck]